2020 Russian constitutional referendum: Campaign

 Opposition movements, parties and politicians took a different attitude towards voting.

+On 15 March 2020, activists protested against the amendments outside Russia's Constitutional Court in Saint Petersburg.
+Pavel Chuprunov read an appeal asking the judges to declare the amendments unconstitutional, and a correspondent for Current Time reported that police detained at least 22 participants.

 As there is no minimum voter turn-out, the amendments will be considered approved and enacted if the majority of the actual voters agree with the changes.
 However, in order to demonstrate strong management skills, local authorities and state-funded organizations are using traditional tactics to increase voter participation and encouraging people to vote online and ahead-of-schedule.

 The law that regulates nationwide voting does not mention any political agitation.
 Government authority has the right to inform the public, and the election committee is obliged to do so.

 The telephone survey by MFC (Multifunctional center for the provision of state and municipal services) on voting on amendments to the Constitution of the Russian Federation.
 Questions about voting and the place of voting (in Russian).
 25 June 2020 (first day of voting), Petrozavodsk.

 The Opposition movement, various parties and politicians have different opinions regarding the voting: some are in its favor, some are against it (such as Open Russia and the Communist Party of the Russian Federation), some have chosen to boycott the referendum (such as the Left Front, Yabloko, and PARNAS).
 According to political analyst Alexander Pozhalov and founder of Yabloko Grigory Yavlinsky, voting on the amendments will essentially become a referendum on Putin's support, and according to Yavlinsky it opens the way to his lifelong rule.
 On 4 June, Communist Party leader Gennady Zyuganov called on his supporters to vote against the amendments.
 He said that "the new version of the Basic Law only strengthens the presidential dictatorship and consolidates oligarchic domination" in a statement.
 Furthermore, he said that the "July 1 vote is more of a ritual in nature.
 It does not have the status of a referendum, does not fit with the electoral law.
 All this once again exposes the falsity of bourgeois democracy."
 Zyuganov also said that the CEC organises the vote in "a legally dubious procedure" and that "there are unlimited possibilities for fraud."
 He said that a boycott of the vote would not do anything and that active participation is required.